refinedev/refine/documentation/docs/core/providers/audit-log-provider/index.md

 :::info

-**refine** returns the `previousData` from the react-query cache but if it can't find it, it will return `undefined`.
+**Refine** returns the `previousData` from the react-query cache but if it can't find it, it will return `undefined`.

 :::

 </TabItem>
 <TabItem value="deleteMany">

-When a record is deleted with the `useDeleteMany` hook, refine automatically sends an event to the `create` method like this:
+When a record is deleted with the `useDeleteMany` hook, Refine automatically sends an event to the `create` method like this:

 ```json
 {